 Complicating the supposed dichotomy between Mr. Yang’s and Mr. Schneider’s ideas, Ms. Quart asked, like the child in that Old El Paso commercial, ¿Porque no los dos?:“Why are these two things mutually exclusive?
 You could have some sort of universal basic income and also something like platform cooperativism, which would try to create worker ownership.”

 As the panelists fielded questions from the audience, they restated their theses.
-Overlaying the Q. and A. was the relationship between job creation and wage growth, which like the disconnect between productivity and wages has fueled popular discontent as good-paying jobs have gotten harder to come by.
+Underlying the Q. and A. was the relationship between job creation and wage growth, which like the disconnect between productivity and wages has fueled popular discontent as good-paying jobs have gotten harder to come by.
 With about five minutes left, an audience member asked a question about there being “too many people, not enough jobs” in the country.

 “We really need to reverse the way we regard ourselves and human beings,” responded Mr. Yang.
 “Right now we regard ourselves, apparently, as economic inputs and cost centers.
 What we have to do is regard ourselves the way quality companies regard their employees: as assets and investments.”

 At the end of the panel, everyone stood up to leave.
-A man in his 50s or 60s, smiling, commented on this writer's shirt—navy blue with a red, white and blue disc in that middle that read, “Vote Mondale Ferraro ’84.”
+A man in his 50s or 60s, smiling, commented on this writer's shirt—navy blue with a red, white and blue disc in the middle that read, “Vote Mondale Ferraro ’84.”

 “That’s an old one,” he said, and sighed.
 “Anything would be better than what we have right now.”